Review the application requirements for each major/program below.

 The member of the Music & Technology faculty panel will review your portfolio electronically.
 You may be contacted by a member of the panel should they have additional questions.
 A live interview isn't required on campus.

 *The technology faculty panel will submit the results of the portfolio review to the Office of Admission.
 If your audition or portfolio review is critiqued favorably, you’ll be recommended for admission to the Office of Admission and the Office of Admission will respond by reviewing your academic credentials.
-Only those accepted to both the School of Music and to either the College of Engineering for Electrical and Computer Engineering or the School of Computer Science will be considered for acceptance to the Bachelor of Science in Music and Technology program.
-Candidates who aren’t accepted to both the School of Music and either the College of Engineering for Electrical and Computer Engineering or the School of Computer Science won’t be admitted to either the School of Music or the M&T program.
-However, it may be possible to be accepted to Carnegie Mellon in the College of Engineering or the School of Computer Science.
-In this situation, you may enroll as a major in the accepting school and consider an internal transfer into the M&T program beginning in your sophomore year.
+Applicants will be considered for Bachelor of Science in Music and Technology if they’ve been accepted to the School of Music and have the caliber of academic preparation for coursework in either the College of Engineering for Electrical and Computer Engineering or the School of Computer Science.

 Students interested in music may select from four options in the School of Music when applying to a BXA program:

-- Music Performance (instrumental, piano, organ, voice): refer to the performance requirements earlier on this page
+- Music Performance (instrumental, piano, voice): refer to the performance requirements earlier on this page

 - Music Composition: refer to the composition requirements earlier on this page